stephenvsmith/LocalFCI/tests/testthat/_snaps/rules.md

     Rule 4
     There is a discriminating path between 6 and 5 for 4 and 4 is NOT in the SepSet of 5 and 6.
 Orient: 3 <-> 4 <-> 5
     Rule 4 has been used 1 times.
     Track changes: 1

+# Rule 4 Multiple Options:

+    Potential values: 1 2
+    Creating path list
+    New Path: 3 1
+    New Path: 3 2
+    mpath: 3 1
+    Potential values for the path: 0
+    Size of old path list: 2
+    Size of new path list: 3
+    Path 0: 3 1
+    Path 1: 3 2
+    Path 2: 3 1 0
+    mpath: 3 2
+    Minimum Discriminating Path: 2 3 4 5
+    Checking separation of 2 and 5 by 4...finished

+    Rule 4
+    There is a discriminating path between 2 and 5 for 4 and 4 is NOT in the SepSet of 5 and 2.
+Orient: 3 <-> 4 <-> 5
+    Rule 4 has been used 1 times.
+    Track changes: 1

+# Rule 4 Multiple Options (2):

+    Potential values: 1 2
+    Creating path list
+    New Path: 3 1
+    New Path: 3 2
+    mpath: 3 1
+    Potential values for the path: 0
+    Size of old path list: 2
+    Size of new path list: 3
+    Path 0: 3 1
+    Path 1: 3 2
+    Path 2: 3 1 0
+    mpath: 3 2
+    mpath: 3 1 0
+    Potential values for the path: 6
+    Size of old path list: 3
+    Size of new path list: 4
+    Path 0: 3 1
+    Path 1: 3 2
+    Path 2: 3 1 0
+    Path 3: 3 1 0 6
+    mpath: 3 1 0 6
+    Minimum Discriminating Path: 6 0 1 3 4 5
+    Checking separation of 6 and 5 by 4...finished

+    Rule 4
+    There is a discriminating path between 6 and 5 for 4 and 4 is in the SepSet of 5 and 6.
+Orient: 4 -> 5
+    Rule 4 has been used 1 times.
+    Track changes: 1